GoogleCloudPlatform/jenkins-integration-samples/jenkins-x/README.md

 ### Clone This Repository

 The Terraform resources and setup scripts provided by this guide can be utilized best by cloning this repository locally.
-Additionally, after use it can serve as the basis for your project's GitOps repository for bootstrapping your jx installation.
+Additionally, post-installation, it can serve as the basis for your project's GitOps repository for bootstrapping your jx installation.
 **Always take care not to publish keys or other sensitive information to public repositories**.
 ```bash